xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 # Filtering search
 ```

+There are also some other possibilities, I advise to check the few examples I've written in the bottom of the `PR_config.py` script, it will help you understand the everything you can do (it's better than expand search, that's for sure).

 ## 1.3 - Setting up Google Drive API

 If you wish to automatically upload each sheet to your google drive you need to follow additional steps: